 We are on call roughly 1 in 4 for all rotations.
-For most rotations we are on call until 11 pm, and then work the following day.
-This is different from the typical 24 hour call followed by a post call day.
-There are so many rich learning situations available at Abbotsford Regional Hospital and the staff are eager to teach residents.
+For most rotations, we are on call until 11 pm and then work the following day.
+This is different from the typical 24-hour call followed by a post-call day.
+There are so many rich learning situations available at Abbotsford Regional Hospital and the staff is eager to teach residents.
 This makes our call shifts a great learning experience.
 There is minimal service expectation at the hospital.
 This allows your experiences to be maximized for learning.

 Does it get fairly competitive with the other residents?

 There’s no competition amongst the residents – in fact, it’s quite the opposite.
 There aren’t very many learners at our site but there are a lot of staff who are available to teach.
 They give us first crack at the interesting cases and we’re often first in line to help out with surgeries.
 We’re encouraged to go to the ER to see what’s happening and to sign up to help out if we have time.

 What kind of facilities are available in Abbotsford?

 The hospital was built in 2008, so it’s really new.
 It’s a tertiary care facility – nearly all of the specialties are represented here and we handle most of the cases within the hospital.
 To my knowledge, the only cases that are transferred out are neurosurgery, cardiac surgery, and cardiac catheterization.
 The hospital handles a high volume of obstetric (~2000 deliveries) and emergency cases so it can be busy even though the community is smaller than an urban centre like Vancouver.
 Abbotsford also has a wing for the BC Cancer Agency and has an extensive dialysis program as well.

 Are there many recreational and cultural activities available in Abbotsford?